American Express Platinum Cashback: what's on offer?

 In both cases, this is a competitive deal when the cards are compared against their closest rivals.

-The cash back offer is the American Express Platinum credit card's biggest selling point but there are definitely a few extras worth a look too.
+The cash back offer is the American Express Platinum credit card's biggest selling point, but there are a few extras worth a look too.

-A purchase protection policy covers items up to £2,500 bought with the card against theft or accidental damage for up to 90 days after purchase (some exclusions apply and note this is separate from section 75 protection).
+A purchase protection policy covers items up to £2,500 bought with the card against theft or accidental damage for up to 90 days after purchase (note that some exclusions apply, and the protection offered is separate from that given by section 75).

-The policy is worth a look, but according to American Express' site you'd be covered if your new coat was missing a button (always a typical moan) or if your new carpet is stained (again, no quibbles there).
+The policy is worth a look, but according to American Express it means we're covered if our new coat is missing a button (always a typical moan) or if a new carpet is stained (again, no quibbles).

-American Express also offer a refund protection policy - which is a curious one, but will basically refund the cost of an eligible item up to £300 if the retailer refuses to within 90 days.
+American Express also offer a refund protection policy - which is a curious one, but will basically refund the cost of an eligible item costing between £25 and £200 if it is bought from a UK-based retailer and they refuse to take it back within 90 days.

-The policy has all the standard exclusions you'd expect regarding refunds and, of course, eligible refunds are a statutory right under the Sale of Goods Act 1979.
+The policy has all the standard exclusions we'd expect regarding refunds and, of course, eligible refunds are a statutory right under the Consumer Rights Act (explained in detail here).

-Find out more about how good these insurance products are here.
+Find out more about how good insurance from credit card providers is in this guide.

 Services when travelling

-American Express is well known for catering to frequent flyers and business travellers, so it's no surprise the American Express Platinum credit card comes as standard with additional services whilst abroad.
+American Express are well known for catering to frequent flyers and business travellers, so it's no surprise that both American Express Platinum credit cards come with additional services as standard when we're abroad.

 American Express will also be on call if customers ever lose their cards, and will hurry them an emergency replacement whilst also being on hand to help with hotel check-ins and emergency cash advances.

-American Express remain hard to beat when it comes to offering a little bit extra on rewards and extended cardholder protection and services.
+American Express remain hard to beat when it comes to offering a little bit extra in the way of rewards, by combining cash back with extended cardholder protection and services, particularly now that one of their biggest rivals, the Santander 123 Credit Card, is no more.

 Please read our full disclaimer for important information that relates to the service we provide and your use of this site.